-Sec.
-1 20 CFR § 683.200 governs conflicts of interest and codes of conduct under Federal law for Council members.

-Sec.
-2 Article XIV of the Hawaii State Constitution and HRS Chapter 84 governs conflicts of interest and ethics under State law for Council members.
+Section 7.1.
+20 CFR § 683.200 governs conflicts of interest and codes of conduct under Federal law for Council members.
+Article XIV of the Hawaii State Constitution and HRS Chapter 84 governs conflicts of interest and ethics under State law for Council members.

-ARTICLE VI – EXPENSES AND COMPENSATION

-Sec.
-1 Council members shall serve without compensation but shall be reimbursed for travel expenses necessary for the performance of their duties to the extent permitted by law.
+Section 7.2.
+Council members shall serve without compensation but shall be reimbursed for necessary travel expenses for the performance of their duties to the extent permitted by law.

-ARTICLE VII – RULES OF ORDER

-Sec.
-1 To the extent permitted by law, Robert’s Rules of Order, newly revised, or applicable statutes shall apply in situations not covered by these bylaws.
+Section 7.3.
+To the extent permitted by law, Robert’s Rules of Order, newly revised, or applicable statutes shall apply in situations not covered by these bylaws.

-ARTICLE VIII – AMENDMENTS

-Sec.
-1 The bylaws of the Council may be amended at any meeting with the concurrence of at least a quorum of Council members, provided at least thirty days written notice is given to each Council member.
+Section 7.4.
+The bylaws may be amended at any Council meeting with the concurrence of at least a quorum of Council members.

-ARTICLE IX – BYLAWS GOVERNANCE

-Sec.
-1 These bylaws shall be interpreted and applied in a manner consistent with HRS Chapter 202, WIOA, and any other statutes or regulations applicable to State boards generally.

-Sec.
-2 To the extent that any section in the bylaws conflict with State or Federal law, the State or Federal law shall control.

-Sec.
-3 To the extent that any section in the bylaws is held invalid, the invalidity does not affect the other sections in the bylaws which can be given effect without the invalid section, and to this end the invalid section of the bylaws is severable.
+Section 7.5.
+To the extent that any section in the bylaws is held invalid, the invalidity does not affect the other sections in the bylaws which can be given effect without the invalid section, and to this end the invalid section of the bylaws is severable.

-ARTICLE X – EFFECTIVE DATE

-Sec.
-1 Upon Council action, these bylaws are effective as of ____________, and shall be reviewed every two years.
+Section 7.6.
+The bylaws are effective upon Council concurrence of at least a quorum of Council members.

+Section 7.7.
+The bylaws were duly approved by the Council on [DATE OF COUNCIL ACTION].